microsoft/rats/rats-devtools/docs/index.md

 ## build-tutorial-notebooks

-Looks for *.py files under the components' docs/_tutorial_notebook_sources folders, and converts each one of them into a *.md notebook under the dos/tutorial_notebooks.
-The file names are expected to have the format `#_tutorial_title.py` where `#` is an integer, unique within the whole project.
-For example `001_independent_pipelines.py`.
+Looks for *.py files under the components' docs/_tutorial_notebook_sources folders, and converts each one of them into a *.md notebook under the docs/_tutorial_notebooks.

+The generated notebooks are not automatically exposed by mkdocs.
+A manually created and edited docs/tutorial_notebooks/.pages defines the contexts of the component's 'Tutorial Notebooks' section.
+Note that it can contain links to notebooks generated in other components.
+This is useful for notebooks that need external libraries, which should be generated under a rats-examples-* component.

 Currently enabled for rats-processors and rats-examples-sklearn.
 To enable for other components, edit the components list in `rats.devtools._commands.build_tutorial_notebooks`. and add `jupytext` and `nbconvert` to the component's `pyproject.toml` in section `tool.poetry.group.docs.dependencies`.

-The notebooks from the different containers will be collected into a single project level `Tutorial Notebooks` section.
-The order of the tutorials within the section will be determined by their original file names, hence the requirement for the file names to start with a unique integer.

 ## build-api-docs